 Llama Brew is a liquid, organic fertilizer made from “llama doo”.
 The couple Aida Lough and Phil Lough had a provisional patent on the process of converting the excrement to fertilizer.

-It’s a natural fertilizer where most fertilizers use chemicals.
+Compare to most fertilizers where chemicals are used, this is a natural fertilizer.
 All sharks were out due to the high evaluation.

 |$200,000 for 25%||$200,000 for 51%||Kevin Harrington and Daymond John|

 Nubrella is a ‘breakthrough’ product innovation.
 A completely hands-free solution is offered to consumers from Nubrella that makes having to hold an umbrella obsolete and take it further by replacing the incompetent raincoat with wind-resistant coverage.
 Over 150 applications have been identified where Nubrella can find use in the commercial and recreational fields.

 Nubrella makes it really attractive to consumers worldwide because it offers a custom-designed backpack that attaches in the rear for those who want a Nubrella but also need a backpack.

 Numerous patents internationally and throughout the US are owned by the company.
 Alan Kaufman, founder of the company is an entrepreneur and inventor with a 20+ year successful track record in the wireless/mobile and consumer product industries.